CyberKalachik/CyberKalachik/README.md

-## 📊 I'm a Data & Analytics Economist with experience in procurement, supply chain–related analytics, and contract-focused operations within highly regulated environments.
-My background includes work in centralized corporate procurement (Industry Procurement Directorate at Rosatom), government finance, and large-scale public procurement systems.
+📊 I'm a **Data & Analytics Economist** with experience in procurement, supply chain–related analytics, and contract-focused operations within highly regulated environments.
+My background includes work in **centralized corporate procurement (Industry Procurement Directorate at Rosatom), government finance, and large-scale public procurement systems**.

-🧠 I have hands-on experience in data analysis, reporting, and analytical support for decision-making, working extensively with Python, SQL, Power BI, and advanced Microsoft Excel.
+🧠 I have hands-on experience in data analysis, reporting, and analytical support for decision-making, working extensively with **Python, SQL, Power BI, and advanced Microsoft Excel**.
 I am comfortable analyzing complex datasets, validating data integrity, and translating data into clear, actionable insights for stakeholders and management.

-🏛️ Previously, I worked with government and enterprise procurement systems, including centralized procurement platforms, electronic document management systems, and national public procurement portals.
+🏛️ Previously, I worked with **government and enterprise procurement systems**, including **centralized procurement platforms, electronic document management systems, and national public procurement portals**.
 This experience strengthened my understanding of process governance, compliance, and risk-controlled environments, as well as cross-functional collaboration across multiple organizations.

 🎓 I hold a B.A. in Economics and a B.A. in Foreign Languages, and I continuously invest in professional growth through certifications in Machine Learning, SQL, and Python for Data Analysis.